vishnya/AI-Scientist-v2/README.md

 **What is the estimated cost per experiment?**

-Using Claude 3.5 Sonnet for the experimentation phase typically costs around $15–$20 per run.
+The ideation step cost depends on the LLM used and the number of generations/reflections, but is generally low (a few dollars).
+For the main experiment pipeline, using Claude 3.5 Sonnet for the experimentation phase typically costs around $15–$20 per run.
 The subsequent writing phase adds approximately $5 when using the default models specified in the example command.
 Using GPT-4o for `model_citation` is recommended as it can help reduce writing costs.

 **How do I run The AI Scientist-v2 for different subject fields?**

-You can add a new JSON file to the `ai_scientist/ideas/` directory.
-For reference, take a look at the example: `ai_scientist/ideas/i_cant_believe_its_not_better.json`.
+First, perform the [Generate Research Ideas](#generate-research-ideas) step.
+Create a new Markdown file describing your desired subject field or topic, following the structure of the example `ai_scientist/ideas/i_cant_believe_its_not_better.md`.
+Run the `perform_ideation_temp_free.py` script with this file to generate a corresponding JSON idea file.
+Then, proceed to the [Run AI Scientist-v2 Paper Generation Experiments](#run-ai-scientist-v2-paper-generation-experiments) step, using this JSON file with the `launch_scientist_bfts.py` script via the `--load_ideas` argument.

 **What should I do if I have problems accessing the Semantic Scholar API?**